-- (10) The macroeconomic scenario underpinning the budgetary projections is realistic in 2021 and 2022.
-According to the Stability Programme, real GDP growth is projected to be 2.5% in 2021 and 4.8% in 2022.
-This is in line with the Commission 2021 spring forecast, which shows real GDP growth of 2.8% in 2021 and 5.0% in 2022. - (11) In its 2021 Stability Programme, the government plans an increase in the general government deficit from 4.9% of GDP in 2020 to 6% of GDP in 2021, while the debt ratio is planned to increase to 21.4% of GDP in 2021.
-According to the programme, the change in the primary budget balance in 2021 compared with the pre-crisis level (2019) is set to amount to 6.3% of GDP, reflecting the discretionary budgetary measures of 3.3% of GDP taken over 2020 and 2021 in support of the economy and the operation of automatic stabilisers.
-These projections are in line with the Commission's 2021 spring forecast. - (12) In response to the COVID-19 pandemic and related economic downturn, Estonia has adopted budgetary measures to strengthen the capacity of its health system, contain the pandemic and provide relief to those individuals and sectors that have been particularly affected.
-This forceful policy response has cushioned the contraction in GDP, which, in turn, curtailed the increase in government deficit and public debt.
-Fiscal measures should maximise support to the recovery without pre-empting future fiscal trajectories.
-Therefore, measures should avoid creating a permanent burden on public finances.
-When Member States introduce permanent measures, they should properly fund them to ensure budgetary neutrality in the medium term.
-The measures taken by Estonia in 2020 and 2021 have been in line with the Council Recommendation of 20 July 2020.
-Some of the discretionary measures adopted by the government in 2020 and 2021 do not appear to be temporary or matched by offsetting measures.
-Beyond the horizon of the Commission's forecast, in 2023, the remaining impact of those non-temporary measures is preliminarily estimated at around 1% of GDP, mainly consisting of current expenditures.
-Those non-temporary measures also include investment of approximately 1⁄2% of GDP, which is expected to support medium-term potential growth, and thus sustainability.
+- (10) The macroeconomic scenario underpinning the budgetary projections is plausible in 2021 and 2022.
+According to the Stability Programme, real GDP growth is projected to reach 2.6% in 2021 and 2.5% in 2022.
+This is in line with the Commission's 2021 spring forecast, which has however somewhat higher consumption and GDP growth in 2022. - (11) In its 2021 Stability Programme, the government plans a decrease of the general government deficit from 5.4% of GDP in 2020 to 4.7% of GDP in 2021, while the debt ratio is planned to increase to 71.6% of GDP.
+According to the programme, the change in the primary budget balance compared with the pre-crisis level (2019) is set to amount to -4.1% of GDP, reflecting discretionary budgetary measures of 1.5% of GDP in support of the economy and the operation of automatic stabilisers.
+These projections are in line with the Commission's 2021 spring forecast. - (12) In response to the COVID-19 pandemic and related economic downturn, Finland has adopted budgetary measures to strengthen the capacity of its health system, contain the pandemic and provide relief to those individuals and sectors that have been particularly affected.
+This forceful policy response has cushioned the contraction in

-Communication from the Commission on Economic policy coordination in 2021: overcoming COVID-19, supporting the recovery and modernising our economy, Brussels, 2.6.2021, COM(2021)500 final.
+9 Communication from the Commission on Economic policy coordination in 2021: overcoming COVID-19, supporting the recovery and modernising our economy, Brussels, 2.6.2021, COM(2021)500 final.